TimoGuy/DemoEngine/TestGUI/plan/story/story.md

 > somewhere and end up where the bottle is.
 The relationship with his bottle is very important.

-> NOTE: about the npc's, that'd be interesting if due to their thirst for relief of the drought, upon seeing your body,
-> they brandish their weapons and demand a ration of what you have that's keeping you alive.
-Therefore, you need to hide
-> from as many villagers and friends or else they would go after you, and you'd need to kill them or run away from them.
-> If you keep on fighting them for awhile, some will pass out from exhaustion or some will work themselves to death.
-You
-> want to avoid any unnecessary deaths in this famine.
+> NOTE: if an npc sees your body, due to their thirst for relief of the drought they brandish their weapons and demand a ration of what you have that's keeping you alive.
+Therefore, you need to hide from as many villagers and friends or else they would go after you, and you'd need to kill them or run away from them.
+If you keep on fighting them for awhile, some will pass out from exhaustion or some will work themselves to death.
+You want to avoid any unnecessary deaths in this famine.
 >
-> NOTE2: If there are villagers like merchants who have something so offer, they will beg for water in exchange for some
-> of their services, like using something to unlock an item for you.
-You can steal their item if money's tight for you,
-> however, they will guard it with their life.
+> NOTE2: If there are villagers like merchants who have something so offer, they will beg for water in exchange for some of their services, like using something to unlock an item for you.
+You can steal their item if money's tight for you, however, they will guard it with their life.
 To use the tool functionally, you will need to kill them.